 We will continue to monitor this evolving situation and provide timely updates.

-Renewing your DACA might seem like a troublesome task to do by yourself – particularly when you see how lengthy the checklist can get.
+Renewing your DACA status in 2023 might seem like a troublesome task to do by yourself – particularly when you see how lengthy the checklist can get.
 However, that is only from the first appearance.
 In reality, most of the time, your DACA can easily be renewed using the checklist below.